OracleCPS/GGMicroservices/workshops/gg/README.md

 # Lab 5	Zero Downtime Configuration

-- thru RESTful APIs
+- Doing file based data migration using the MicroServices architecture and the REST API for automation

 # Lab 6	Bi-Directional and Auto CDR

-- Use Auto CDR functions
+- Use Auto CDR functions to setup AutoCDR in the database with OGG-MSA

 # Lab 7	Heterogenous Replication

-- MySQL - Classic Architecture
-- Oracle - Microservices Architecture
+- Setting up OGG for MySQL using classic Architecture and OGG for Oracle using Microservices Architecture for Uni-directional replication
-- Kafka - Possible option for replication

 # Lab 8	Data Transformations

-- Using the web interface (change the parameter files)
-- using Admin Client (old way)
-- using RESTful API & JSON file
+- Demonstrating using OGG transformation capabilities like column concatenating, data masking and use of Tokens

 # Lab 9	Performance Metrics

-- DEMO	Mobile/Chatbot / APIPCS (Demo)	API Exposure (GET)
-- for first couple of iterations
-- Deployment Status - Turn into lab later based on the feedback
-- Stats (Performance Metric Server)
-- Extract / Replicat Status
-- CMD Start/Stop/Extract Replicat
-- GET Report
+- View the replication in real time with the Metric Service with detailed replication statistics